dotnet/designs/accepted/2022/simplify-output-paths.md

 ## Proposed behavior

 Projects targeting .NET 8 and higher will by default not include the `TargetFramework` in the output path unless the project is multi-targeted.
-Similarly, the `RuntimeIdentifier` will not by default be part of the output path.
+Similarly, the `RuntimeIdentifier` will not by default be part of the build output path.
 Finally, the publish output path will be `bin\publish` by default instead of a `publish` subfolder inside of the output path.

 These would be the default output paths for .NET 8 projects:

 - `bin\<Configuration>` - Build output path for single targeted project
 - `bin\<Configuration>\<TargetFramework>` - Build output for multi-targeted project
-- `bin\publish` - Publish output for single targeted project
+- `bin\publish\<RuntimeIdentifier>` - Publish output for single targeted project
-- `bin\publish\<TargetFramework>` - Publish output for multi-targeted project
+- `bin\publish\<TargetFramework>\<RuntimeIdentifier>` - Publish output for multi-targeted project

 Note that the publish output paths would only apply when publishing the Release Configuration, which we plan to make the default configuration for `dotnet publish` in .NET 8.